 The next thing that made our trip so affordable was AirBnb.
 Hotels are pretty expensive in Cuba.
 The good news is that you’ve got some great options when it comes to housing.
 A ‘casa particular’ will start at about $10 per night while nicer apartments will start at $25 per night.

-We found a lovely place in the Play/Miramar area of Havana.
-This spot was newly renovated, clean and quite comfortable.
-We REALLY loved it!
-Alberto was our host and he was great.
 He was super attentive, literally got us everything we needed from tons of water to cab rides to the beach and airport.
 He even made us breakfast for 5 CUC/person each morning!
 Check out photos of our Cuban apartment and tell Alberto that Aja & Michelle sent you if you decide to book it!

 Cuba Budget Breakdown

 Plane Ticket Tax: $76